 In October 2009, we filed a Request for Arbitration with ICSID against the Bolivarian Republic of Venezuela seeking compensation for all of the loss and damage resulting from the Venezuelan government's wrongful conduct, including its expropriation of the Brisas Project and our Choco 5 property.
-Our claim included the full market value of the legal rights to develop the Brisas Project as of the date of the tribunal's decision, the value of the Choco 5 property and interest on the claim calculated since the loss.
-Our claim totaled approximately \$2.1 billion, which included interest of approximately \$400 million.
-On September 22, 2014, the tribunal announced that it had awarded the Company \$740.3 million in connection with the Brisas arbitration.
-Payment of the Award is due and payable immediately with any unpaid amounts accruing interest at a rate of LIBOR plus 2% per annum.
-While we continue to analyze the lengthy text of the Award, the Company has commenced steps to pursue the recognition and collection of the Award against the Venezuelan government has a limited right to apply for annulment of the Award on certain grounds.
-Although the Award has been granted, there is no assurance that we will be successful in collecting the Award from the Venezuela government and/or any collection process may be time consuming or expensive.
-Failure to collect the Award would materially adversely affect the Company, including our ability to service debt and our ability to maintain sufficient liquidity to operate as a going concern (see "-Risks Related to the Business").
+Our claim includes the full market value of the legal rights to develop the Brisas Project as of the date of the Tribunal's decision, the value of the Choco 5 property and interest on the claim calculated since the loss.
+Our claim as last updated in our July 2011 Reply totals approximately \$2.1 billion, which includes interest from April 14, 2008 (the date of the expropriation) to July 29, 2011 (the date of our reply) of approximately \$400 million.
+The cost of prosecuting the Brisas arbitration is substantial and there is no assurance that we will be successful in establishing the Venezuelan government's liability or, if successful, will collect any award by the arbitration tribunal for compensation from Venezuela.
+Failure to prevail in the Brisas arbitration and obtain adequate compensation for the expropriation of these properties could materially adversely affect the Company.

-We do not know when our arbitration proceedings against Venezuela, including the collection of the Award, will be completed.
+We do not know when our arbitration proceedings against Venezuela will be completed.